dotnet/docs-maui/docs/user-interface/pages/flyoutpage.md

 ### Create and display the detail page

-The `FlyoutMenuPage` object contains a `CollectionView` that's referenced from the `MainPage` class.
+The `FlyoutMenuPage` object contains a <xref:Microsoft.Maui.Controls.CollectionView> that's referenced from the `MainPage` class.
 This allows the `MainPage` class to register a handler for the `SelectionChanged` event.
-This enables the `MainPage` object to set the `Detail` property to the page that represents the selected `CollectionView` item.
+This enables the `MainPage` object to set the `Detail` property to the page that represents the selected <xref:Microsoft.Maui.Controls.CollectionView> item.
 The following example shows the event handler:

 ```csharp
 public partial class MainPage : FlyoutPage